chipmuenk/modular_synths/teensy/teensy_audio_fft_analysis.md

 ### Class AudioAnalyzeFFT1024

-The class `AudioAnalyzeFFT1024` supports the following methods and objects (instantiated as `fft1024` here):
+The class `AudioAnalyzeFFT1024` (instantiated e.g. as `fft1024`) supports the following methods and objects:

 - `fft1024.available()` returns `True` every time the FFT has produced new data (approx. 86 times per second).

 - `fft1024.read(bin)` returns the magnitude of the corresponding bin (0 ...
-511) as a float where a sine input with amplitude 1.0 and a suitable frequency yields an output of 0.5 (double-sideband scaling). `fft1024.read(firstBin, lastBin)` returns the sum of the specified bins.
+511) as a float.
+A sine input with amplitude 1.0 with the "bin frequency" yields an output of 0.5 (double-sideband scaling).

+- `fft1024.read(firstBin, lastBin)` returns the sum of the specified bins.
 The higher audio octaves contain many bins, which can be read as a group for audio visualization.

 - The array `fft1024.output` contains the 512 raw (unscaled) `uint16_t` output bins.
-For some reason, `read(bin) = output[bin] / (1024 * 16)`.
+For some reason (probably for optimum numeric accuracy), the scaling is `read(bin) = output[bin] / (1024 * 16)`.

-- The window is set with `fft1024.windowFunction(window)` where the default window function is `AudioWindowHanning1024` (i.e. a Hann window). `fft1024.windowFunction(NULL)` yields rectangular windowing.
+- The window function is set with `fft1024.windowFunction(window)` where the default window function is `AudioWindowHanning1024` (i.e. a Hann window). `fft1024.windowFunction(NULL)` yields rectangular windowing.

-The name of the `AudioAnalyzeFFT256` methods comply to a similar scheme.
+The names of the `AudioAnalyzeFFT256` methods comply to a similar scheme.

 ### Library teensy_lib

 Functions are stored in a separate library in order to keep the main file short.
-To create header and library files `teensy_lib.h` and `teensy_lib.cpp`, you need to open a new tab in the Arduino IDE ('...' on the right hand side) and create the files.
+To create header and library files `teensy_lib.h` and `teensy_lib.cpp`, you need to open a new tab in the Arduino IDE ('...' on the right hand side).
 Or you simply copy the files into the sketch directory and restart the IDE.

 #### teensy_lib.h